splunk/observability-workshop/docs/detectors/index.md

 If you want to get alerts quicker you can click back on **Alert Settings** and lower the value from **`290`** to say **`280`**.

-If you change the **Time** to **-1h** you can see how many alerts you might get with the threshold you have chosen based on the metics from the last 1 hour.
+If you change the **Time** to **-1h** you can see how many alerts you might get with the threshold you have chosen based on the metrics from the last 1 hour.

 Hover over **Alerts** in the top menu and then click on **Detectors**.